 We may construct a common function to process all the ULTs in a specific queue until the queue is empty.

 For OpenMP, taskqueue, and For AMPI, maybe scheduler Queue?

 #4 Updated by Sam White over 1 year ago

 I hadn't thought of that, but it might be good.
 I meant that if a ULT is running and is about to suspend, then we should check if whatever the next thing that will be scheduled is also a ULT.
 If so, do the direct context switch.
 In any other case, context switch back to the scheduler thread.
 That would require being able to run the main scheduler loop on the ULT though.

 Also, if it matters AMPI doesn't use message priorities at all.
 All of its messages are [expedited].

-#5 Updated by Seonmyeong Bak about 1 month ago
+#5 Updated by Seonmyeong Bak over 1 year ago